-- Acting in accordance with St Peter's Catholic Primary School PE Policy. - Ensuring that lessons are always taught in line with the school's Health and Safety Policy. - Liaising with the other coordinators. - Ensuring that all relevant statutory content is covered within the school year. - Monitoring the progress of pupils in their class and reporting this on a termly basis. - Reporting any concerns regarding the teaching of the subject to the subject leader or a member of the senior leadership team (SLT). - Undertaking any training that is necessary to effectively teach the subject.
+- Acting in accordance with St Peter's Catholic Primary School PE Policy, - Ensuring that lessons are taught in line with the school's Health and Safety Policy at all times. - Liaising with the other coordinators - Ensuring that all of the relevant statutory content is covered within the school year. - Monitoring the progress of pupils in their class and reporting this on a termly basis. - Reporting any concerns regarding the teaching of the subject to the subject leader or a member of the senior leadership team (SLT). - Undertaking any training that is necessary in order to effectively teach the subject.